prerak-patel/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
-Using SQLAlchemy ORM queries, Pandas and Matplotlib to to do basic climate analysis and data exploration of hawaii climate database.
+Using SQLAlchemy ORM queries, Pandas and Matplotlib to do basic climate analysis and data exploration of hawaii climate database.

 ## Prerequisites